 - Work harder than the next guy.
 Again, this seems like good advice, but, as detailed in The End Of Jobs, the ‘new worker’ is starting their career wanting to work on their own terms.
 We don’t have many ‘workhorses’ these days who want to grind 2,000 hours a year working for The Man for 45 years with the hope of retiring to enjoy what little life they have left.
-It’s better to have fun with your work than work hard.
+It’s better to have fun with your work than to work hard.
 And no, it’s not ‘work’ if you’re having fun.
-And there really shouldn’t be a ‘next guy,’ if you’re really doing your calling.
-We’d say ‘devote yourself’ rather than ‘work hard.’

 - Offer the best price.
 This is absolutely, positively, horrible advice.
 You never want to compete on price.
 We recommend The One-Page Marketing Plan for a detailed breakdown on why this is.

 - Work smarter.
 Yes and no. If by ‘smarter’ you mean ‘make things unnecessarily complicated’ (to show how clever you are), or you automate or otherwise remove your attention from processes, that will hurt quality, and you should never do that.
 How about be smart, rather than trying to find ways around devoting yourself and your time.
 Tim Ferriss is wrong.
 A lot, actually.
 He’s a gifted investor, but his advice and book have made him a lot of money.

 - What Is Meant To Happen Will Happen (Don’t Have A Dream).
 Not so much.
 Again, this is not good advice.
 It’s so not true we can’t think of anybody who did anything, who didn’t first ideate what it was they were trying to do, even if they ended up with an adjacent iteration of that dream.
 Nothing great is achieved without enthusiasm and a focused, specific, objective or goal.